akovantsev/destruct/README.md

 #### So, reason #1: Prosopagnosia

-Core map destructuring forms do not look like maps they are destructuring.
+Core map destructuring forms just do not look like maps they are destructuring.

 Having structures as keys sucks.
 Having nested structures as keys sucks exponentially more.
 It is unusual for the eye to read, and hense: longer to comprehand, easier to make a mistake or misread.